goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 One important detail about named pipes is no bytes are written to a named pipe buffer until there is at least one concurrent reader.

 Named pipes can be bidirectional.
 An application process can read from it and write to it with a single file descriptor.
-Once it has the correct permissions, all it has to do is open it using its name in `O_RDWR` mode.
+Once an application process has the correct permissions to open a named pipe, all it has to do is open the named pipe using its name in `O_RDWR` mode.
 This is tricky because a process can immediately read what it has written, causing the written data not to be visible to other application processes.

 ### Show me the code
-Our example will demonstrate two Python processes, a server and a client.
+Our example will demonstrate two Python processes; a server and a client.
 The client will send a "ping" message to the server, and the server will print it out.

 Here's the client